-- A. Product Data: For each paint system indicated.
-Include block fillers and primers. - 1.
-Material List: An inclusive list of required coating materials.
+A. Product Data: For each paint system indicated.
+Include block fillers and primers.

+- 1. Material List: An inclusive list of required coating materials.
 Indicate each material and cross-reference specific coating, finish system, and application.
 Identify each material by manufacturer's catalog number and general classification. - 2.
 Manufacturer's Information: Manufacturer's technical information, including label analysis and instructions for handling, storing, and applying each coating material. - B. Samples for Initial Selection: For each type of finish-coat material indicated. - 1.
 After color selection, Architect will furnish color chips for surfaces to be coated. - C. Samples for Verification: For each color and material to be applied, with texture to simulate actual conditions, on representative Samples of the actual substrate. - 1.
 Provide stepped Samples, defining each separate coat, including block fillers and primers.
 Use representative colors when preparing Samples for review.
 Resubmit until required sheen, color, and texture are achieved. - 2.
 Provide a list of materials and applications for each coat of each Sample.
 Label each Sample for location and application. - 3.
-Submit three (3) Samples on the following substrates for Architect's review of color and texture only: - a.
-Concrete: 4-inch- square Samples for each color and finish. - b.
-Concrete Unit Masonry: 4-by-8-inch Samples of masonry, with mortar joint in the center, for each finish and color. - c.
-Painted Wood: 8-inch- square Samples for each color and material on hardboard. - d.
-Stained or Natural Wood: 4-by-8-inch Samples of natural- or stained-wood finish on representative surfaces. - e.
-Ferrous Metal: 3-inch- square Samples of flat metal and 6-inch- long Samples of solid metal for each color and finish. - D. Qualification Data: For Applicator.
+Submit three Samples on the following substrates for Architect's review of color and texture only: - a.
+Concrete: 4-inch- (100-mm-) square Samples for each color and finish. - b.
+Painted Wood: 8-inch- (200-mm-) square Samples for each color and material on hardboard. - c.
+Stained or Natural Wood: 4-by-8-inch (100-by-200-mm) Samples of natural- or stained-wood finish on representative birch surfaces. - d.
+Ferrous Metal: 3-inch- (75-mm-) square Samples of flat metal and 6-inch- (150- mm-) long Samples of solid metal for each color and finish. - D. Qualification Data: For Applicator.